 Clean Water Act (CWA) means the Federal Water Pollution Control Act enacted by Public Law 92-500, as amended by Public Laws 95-217, 95-576, 96-483, and 97-117; USC 1251 et seq.

 Closed Site means a location where all activities associated with permit coverage have been terminated with no intent to return to operation in the future.

-Also see definitions for Inactive Site and Active Site.
+Concrete Recycling means the processing (including, but not limited to, crushing, fracturing, sorting, storing, stockpiling, grading, and washing) of hardened structural concrete to produce a reusable concrete product.

 Constructed Wetland means wetlands intentionally created for the primary purpose of wastewater or stormwater treatment and managed as such.
 Constructed wetlands are normally considered as part of the stormwater collection and treatment system.
 Wetlands constructed for treatment of stormwater are not be eligible for use as compensatory mitigation for authorized impacts to regulated wetland systems.

 Critical Flows means the lowest receiving water flows at the time wastewater discharges occur.
 For process wastewater discharges which discharge from the site throughout the year, this is typically midsummer flow.
 For stormwater discharges this is the receiving water flow when significant stormwater begins to discharge from the site, typically early fall.